theia-dev/acvq/README.md

 Moreover, screenshots of the WinFiber window will be saved.
 For further information on the output of WinFiber3D, refer to the WinFiber3D manual.

+`WinFiber.py` can be started as is (`python WinFiber.py`) and the script will ask to provide the paths to `WinFiber.exe`, the input and output folders.
+Alternatively, use `python WinFiber.py Path/to/WinFiber.exe Path/to/mv3D_files Path/to/output_folder`.

 ### WinFiberGatherOutput.py

 This script gathers the information of various `*.xls` files into one csv file.